OmriFialkov/flask-catexer-app-actions/README.md

 This flow ensures a **fully automated, scalable, and monitored deployment** of the Flask Catexer app in a **Kubernetes cluster on Google Cloud**.

+## and exposes it, along with many other performance metrics, as Prometheus-compatible metrics for monitoring.
+## Security Considerations
 ---

 ## 🧹 Cleanup